wanttobeamaster/dify-docs/en/learn-more/use-cases/private-ai-ollama-deepseek-dify.md

 On windows, Ollama inherits your user and system environment variables.

-1. First Quit Ollama by clicking on it in the task bar
+1. First Quit Ollama by clicking on it in the task bar.
-2. Edit system environment variables from the control panel
+2. Edit system environment variables from the control panel.
 3. Edit or create New variable(s) for your user account for `OLLAMA_HOST`, `OLLAMA_MODELS`, etc.
-4. Click OK/Apply to save
+4. Click OK/Apply to save.
-5. Run `ollama` from a new terminal window
+5. Run `ollama` from a new terminal window.

 ### 2. How to Modify the Address and Port of Ollama Service?